CrunchyData/postgres-operator/hugo/content/Installation/_index.md

 Operator end-users are only required to install the pgo CLI client on their host and can skip the server-side installation steps.  pgo CLI clients are provided on the Github Releases page for Linux, Mac, and Windows clients.

-The Operator can also be deployed with a sample Helm chart and also a *quickstart* script.
-Those installation methods don't provide the same level of customization that the installation provides but are alternatives.
-Crunchy also provides an Ansible playbook for Crunchy customers.

-See below for details on the Helm and quickstart installation methods.
+The Operator can be deployed by multiple methods including:

+ * default installation
+ * Ansible playbook installation
+ * Openshift Console installation using OLM

-## Create Project Structure
+## Default Installation - Create Project Structure
 The Operator follows a golang project structure, you can create a structure as follows on your local Linux host:

     mkdir -p $HOME/odev/src/github.com/crunchydata $HOME/odev/bin $HOME/odev/pkg